All information in this blog post is correct as of the publishing date, 11.01.21.

 We’ll start with Sark, the more traditional Island.
 With a population of under 600 people, this three-mile long Island offers visitors an experience of almost stepping back in time.
 Sark boasts no cars, no tarmac, no noise.
 Chloe Steadman from Visit Guernsey said:

 “Sark really feels like you have stepped back in time, with horse and carriage rides and a quaint village.
 The cliffs are dramatic and landscape is breath-taking.
 Sark is probably most well-known for the best lobster lunches in the Channel Islands.
 It also has a dark sky status and its own observatory!”

 Daily ferries from Guernsey are available with the Isle of Sark Shipping Company.
-There are up to five sailings per day in summer with return adult fares costing £28.65 and return child fares priced at just £13.30.
+There are up to five sailings per day in summer with return adult fares costing £31.50 and return child fares priced at just £16.00.
+There are special offers for both adults and children throughout the Summer with prices down to £19.90 per adult return and £10.00 for children!
 Alternatively, island hopping packages are available through Guernsey Travel.
 One package includes travel to both Herm & Sark including, in the latter bicycle hire, lunch & entrance to La Seigneurie Gardens.

 What keeps Sark a relevant holiday destination is more than the beautiful coastal walks and horse & carriage rides, towards the end of July the annual Sark Sheep Racing takes place which is every bit as fun as it sounds.
 From stalls and activities such as Crown & Anchor to face painting, this is a true slice of local revelry for any and every one.

 Island Hopping To Herm